cosmos/ibc/spec/ics-007-tendermint-client/README.md

 ### Misbehaviour predicate

+Tendermint client misbehaviour checking determines whether or not two headers at the same height would have convinced the light client.

 ```typescript
 // misbehaviour verification function defined by the client type
 // any duplicate signature by a past or current key freezes the client